mahived7/StudentRecordManagementSystem/README.md

 # StudentRecordManagementSystem
 The Student Record Management System is a Java-based CLI project that performs CRUD operations using ArrayList.
 It allows users to add, view, update, delete, and search student records.
 With a menu-driven interface and Student class structure, it demonstrates OOP concepts and efficient data handling.
+The Student class forms the main part of the project and contains information about the student ID, name, and marks.
+These attributes constitute important information to know about a student and exist within the class as a means of encapsulating and ensuring the data is abstracted and modularity.
+The records are stored in an ArrayList to enable dynamic storage, access, and manipulation of student records.
+An ArrayList is chosen for its flexibility, as a user could increase or decrease the records needed.

+This is a menu-driven system; users will see options as numbers for the intended actions.
+For instance, the user will select 1 and the system will ask for the ID, name, and marks of the new student to be added.
+For action 2, the system will display all records of previous students.
+The update function allows users to update a specific student's record.
+The delete function allows the user to remove a student's record as needed.
+The search function allows a user to simply enter a student ID and receive the previous students record; better for usability.

+From a technical standpoint, it displays features of Java collections, classes, objects, encapsulation, and control structures.
+It was developed in vs.code.